Your insurance-smart choices

 How is an insurance score determined?

-We purchase insurance scoring services from a consumer reporting agency, and we consider your score along with other risk factors that influence your auto and homeowner insurance premiums.
+Our carriers purchase insurance scoring services from a consumer reporting agency, and consider your score along with other risk factors that influence your auto and homeowner insurance premiums.

 The consumer reporting agency calculates insurance scores using a selected subset of credit report data that has proven to be predictive of insurance losses.
 Unlike the broader credit score, the insurance score does not measure a person’s ability to repay a loan, although both types of scores may use some data such as payment history, amount of outstanding debt and types of credit in use.
 Rather, the insurance score strongly correlates with the statistical probability that a person will have an insurance loss.
 The higher your score, the less likely you’ll have a loss.